Valacirca3927/networking-portfolio/troubleshooting-experience/ISP-gateway-bypass.md

 In packet captures, the ONT is now responding every time, but the router doesn't always continue the handshake.
 Why?

-The ONT responses are tagged as being part of VLAN 0.
-Mikrotik routers have notably inconsistent handling of packets tagged with VLAN 0.
+The ONT responses have a VLAN tag of 0.
+Mikrotik routers have known inconsistent handling of packets tagged as VLAN 0.

 WAN interface gets grouped into a bridge (logical) interface by itself.
 Bridge is set to strip the VLAN tags from all ingress packets.
 802.1x starts working immediately and consistently.